praxis collip

 Most people who come to me bring something they don’t fully understand themselves — a reaction that feels too strong, a pattern that keeps repeating, an exhaustion with no clear cause.
 My first impulse is not to see this as a disorder.
 But to ask: what has this been doing — and what is it preventing now?

-My training — systemic therapy, hypnotherapy in the tradition of Milton Erickson, psycho-oncology — has given me different languages for the same thing: that difficult experiences are not signs of weakness, but part of a normal life.
-And that people have considerably more room to move than they can see when they’re in a difficult phase.
+My training — systemic therapy, hypnotherapy in the tradition of Milton Erickson, psycho-oncology — has given me different languages for the same thing:

 Training and Qualifications